ETHA Lend Reaches Market Capitalization of $1.34 Million (ETHA)

-ETHA Lend (CURRENCY:ETHA) traded 2.3% lower against the US dollar during the 24 hour period ending at 0:00 AM E.T. on October 15th.
-ETHA Lend has a total market cap of $1.34 million and approximately $510,137.00 worth of ETHA Lend was traded on exchanges in the last day.
-Over the last seven days, ETHA Lend has traded 20.6% lower against the US dollar.
-One ETHA Lend coin can now be purchased for about $0.14 or 0.00000230 BTC on popular cryptocurrency exchanges.
+ETHA Lend (CURRENCY:ETHA) traded 3.4% higher against the U.S. dollar during the one day period ending at 12:00 PM ET on October 22nd.
+One ETHA Lend coin can now be bought for about $0.14 or 0.00000237 BTC on exchanges.
+ETHA Lend has a total market cap of $1.34 million and $805,814.00 worth of ETHA Lend was traded on exchanges in the last day.
+During the last week, ETHA Lend has traded up 1.9% against the U.S. dollar.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.